 Exhibition Planning: Building 12–24 month schedules, planning at least one major exhibition per year, and coordinating MFA spring thesis or capstone shows in academic settings.

-Daily Operations: Opening and closing procedures, cleanliness and lighting checks, climate verification, and coordinating with facilities teams responsible for HVAC and security systems to manage daily gallery operations effectively.
+Daily Operations: Opening and closing procedures, cleanliness and lighting checks, climate verification, and coordinating with facilities teams and art handlers responsible for HVAC, security systems, and safe artwork transport to manage daily gallery operations effectively.

 Staffing: Hiring and supervising gallery assistants, interns, work-study students, installers, and part-time front-of-house staff.
 This includes conducting art department meetings and setting schedules.